xtravision-ai/xtravision-swift-package/README.md

 ```

-After starting camera session to connect the XTRAVision's backend
+Camera session will be started after connecting to the XTRAVision's backend

 ```
 //  Prepare Initial Object